-About the monument to the 109th
+About the monument to the 109th Pennsylvania

 The granite monument stands just under thirteen feet high.
 The main column of the monument rises from a rough-hewn base and is surrounded by an embattled wall ornamentation hung on three sides with a cartirdge box, canteen and knapsack.
-Its central segment has fluted columns on each corner and the star symbol of the Twelfth Corps on each side.
+Its central segment has fluted columns on each corner and the star symbol of the 12th Corps on each side.
 The monument was dedicated on September 11,1889 by the Commonwealth of Pennsylvania.

 A monument following the same design honors the regiment on the battlefield of Wauhatchie, Georgia.

-The 109th at the Battle of Gettysburg
+The 109th Pennsylvania at the Battle of Gettysburg

 The 109th Pennsylvania was commanded at the Battle of Gettysburg by Captain Frederick Gimber of Philadelphia.